apache/pulsar/site2/docs/security-token-admin.md

 # tokenPublicKey=file:///path/to/public.key
 ```

-### ... on Proxies
+## Enable token authentication on Proxies

-To configure proxies to authenticate clients, put the following in `proxy.conf`:
+To configure proxies to authenticate clients, add the following parameters to `proxy.conf`:

-The proxy will have its own token used when talking to brokers.
-The role token for this
-key pair should be configured in the ``proxyRoles`` of the brokers.
+The proxy has its own token used when the proxy talks to brokers.
+You need to configure the role token for this key pair in the ``proxyRoles`` of the brokers.
 See the [authorization guide](security-authorization.md) for more details.

 ```properties
 # For clients connecting to the proxy